 Day 4: Besisahar to Bahundanda (1430m) approx. 7 hours

-Trail starts from Besisahar with ascent to Khudi, a famous Gurung village, 790m.
-Then we keep on hiking onwards towards Bhulbhule (825m), Lampate (1135m) and finally we reach Bahundanda, the Brahmin village situated at the top of a hill.
-Overnight at teahouse.
+The trail starts from Besisahar with the ascent to Khudi, a famous Gurung village, 790m.
+Then we keep on hiking onwards towards Bhulbhule (825m), Lampate (1135m) and finally, we reach Bahundanda, the Brahmin village situated at the top of a hill.
+Overnight at a teahouse.

 Day 5: Bahundanda to Chamje (1560m) approx. 6 hours